; Date: Tue Mar 09 2021

 [24-Sep-2020 19:20:56 UTC] PHP Warning: mysqli_real_connect(): The server requested authentication method unknown to the client [caching_sha2_password] in /var/www/html/wp-includes/wp-db.php on line 1635 [24-Sep-2020 19:20:56 UTC] PHP Warning: mysqli_real_connect(): (HY000/2054): The server requested authentication method unknown to the client in /var/www/html/wp-includes/wp-db.php on line 1635

-wp-admin/setup-config.php find the call to
+wp-admin/setup-config.php, changing the call to

 error_reporting( -1 ).
 That will cause errors to be logged in

 /var/log/apache2/error.log.
 Once you do this, the above error messages will appear.
+The MySQL options shown earlier fix this error.

 networks attribute specifies any Docker networks the container will use.
 These networks must be declared either in the Docker Compose file or via the